BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 ### CRUD Functionality in SQL.

-1. when dealing with data usually we need to interact whit it in one of the <i>CRUD</i> methods
+1. when dealing with data usually we need one of the <i>CRUD</i> interact methods
    <br> create, read, update, delete

 2. we learn how to create with <b>INSERT</b>,